NAPOLEON TWP SUPERVISOR PUTS JACKSON COUNTY ON THE MAP WITH ARTIFACTS COLLECTION FEATURED IN STATE CALENDAR

 Alpena County Library will host a reception in celebration of the life of Robert E. Haltiner on Sunday April 1, 2012 from 1:00-4:00 pm.
 There will be a brief program followed by refreshments and time to socialize which is open to the public.
 On display will be Haltiner’s books and some photos of early Alpena.
 McWilliams Funeral Home – Alpena was chosen to assist the family.
 Memorial donations may be made to the Alpena County Library, Jesse Besser Museum or the Huron Humane Society.
 Please visit Bob’s personal web page at www.lifestorynet.com where you may share a memory or sign the on-line guest book.

 George Hebert, member of the Saginaw Valley Chapter, passed away on August 27, 2011.
 George had served as an officer in the Army Air Corps during WWII and afterwards took a job as a business news reporter in 1946.
 He later became editor in 1971.
 George enjoyed archaeology and worked on a number of excavations in Virginia and most recently helped at the chapter dig on the Waterous Site in Grand Blanc, MI.
-He was 90 years old and our condolences go out to the family.
+He was 90 years old.
 His obituary is at http://nelson-house.com/obituaries.htm.